It's Official-WA is Paying the Highest Price for Gas at the Pump

 It's official.
 WA motorists are paying the highest price for gas.

-As we bring in summer, Washingtonians are paying more at the pump for a gallon of gas.
+Washingtonians are paying more at the pump for a gallon of gas.
 Today's average is $4.93.
-And I thought $4.79 was high in Tri-Cities! 😒
+In Tri-Cities, it's about $4.79.

 While the state of California typically holds the honor of paying insanely high prices for gasoline, Washington has taken over.
 The average cost of regular gas has jumped to $4.93 a gallon.
 It should be noted that depending on where you are, some Washington motorist are paying well over $5 for a gallon of fuel.